Swiss watches are considered by many to be the best watches on the market, but a lot of Swiss watch brands are also very expensive.

 The simple design is commonly praised as well, with its sleek leather strap (it has a stainless steel variety as well).
 Many say that the strap could take a few days to adjust, but once it does, it’s very comfortable on the wrist.

 The case is 40mm, an analog display, and an anti-reflective sapphire dial window material.
 It’s a simple but elegant looking watch that you can wear every day, and can still look excellent as a dress watch.
-It’s water resistant up to 50m, which means you can take it swimming and showering (it’s best, however, that you just stick with the latter).
+It’s water-resistant up to 50m, which means you can take it swimming or in the shower (it’s best, however, that you just stick with the latter).

 If this look isn’t for you, check out Hamilton Khaki Field analog watch, which has many similar functions as the previous model.
 This one also has a date at 3 o’clock, black dial, and a 40mm case, but the design is different: the khaki has all numerals (and bolder as well).
 This type of leather is suede, so it has a more rugged feel.